 - Sear the beef for 6-8 minutes on each side until it has developed a golden brown crust.
 Remove the beef from the dutch oven and set aside.

 - Lower the heat and add the balsamic vinegar to the dutch oven to deglaze the pan.
 Next, add the onions and garlic and cook for 2-3 minutes.

 - Remove the dutch oven from the heat and add the beef, carrots, celery, diced tomatoes, herbs, bay leaf, 2 cups of beef broth, and black pepper.
-Cover the dutch oven with a lid and cook for 3-4 hours or until the beef is fork tender.
+Cover the dutch oven with a lid, place in the oven, and cook for 3-4 hours or until the beef is fork tender.

-- Remove the chuck roast from the dutch oven and use a spoon to skim some of the fat off the top of the braising liquid.
+- Once tender, remove the chuck roast from the dutch oven and use a spoon to skim some of the fat off the top of the braising liquid.
 Whisk together remaining ½ cup of beef broth and arrowroot starch.
-Bring the braising liquid to a simmer and then stir in the arrowroot slurry mixture.
+Bring the braising liquid to a simmer, on stove top, and then stir in the arrowroot slurry mixture.
 The braising liquid will thicken into a gravy.
 Return the chuck roast to the pot, nestling it in the gravy to ensure that everything is heated through before turning off the heat.

 - Serve pieces of the chuck roast, carrots, celery and gravy over mashed potatoes and enjoy!

 Keywords: dutch oven pot roast, healthy pot roast, whole30 pot roast, healthy pot roast recipe, how to make pot roast in a dutch oven, how long to cook pot roast in dutch oven, healthy beef pot roast recipe